-Evidenced through submission of all the following:

-1) The maximum percent of AMI; and

-2) The total number of units assisted by unit type; and

-3) The length of the rental assistance contract; and

-4) The contract rent by unit type paid through the rental assistance.
-The contract rent is the maximum amount of rent paid to the Project by the rental assistance.

-5) Preference for Veterans

-If the applications includes an executed rental assistance commitment letter from a Public Housing Authority (“PHA”) using Project Based Vouchers (“PBV”), that letter must also provide documentation that:

-6) The PHA Administrative Plan allows for the PHA to administer a PBV Program and;

-7) The PHA has selected the property to receive PBVs is in accordance with the PHA Administrative Plan and 24 C.F.R. § 983.51.

-.
+Projects which set-aside between 10 - 20% of their units for the Statewide Referral Network may also be eligible for higher soft funding requests, as described under “Authority Loan Limits” in Section XIII.O of this QAP.

+2) Communities with Demand for SRN

+A development located in a community with demand for SRN may receive an additional four (4) points.

-4) Affordable Housing Planning and Appeal Act (“AHPAA”) Projects
+3) Affordable Housing Planning and Appeal Act (“AHPAA”) Projects

 A municipality or county which individually has less than 10% of its total housing stock deemed as affordable, as is determined by a statutory formula administered by the Authority, is subject to AHPAA.
 Such localities are considered “non-exempt local governments’’ (“NELGs”) and are posted on the Website.
 In order to encourage development of affordable housing in these communities, a Project located within a NELG’s jurisdiction will be awarded two (2) points.